tlevine/www.thomaslevine.com/content/!/socrata-formats/index.md

 still tells us something about the source file formats.

 People sometimes upload things that Socrata doesn't interpret as tables.
 PDFs are a major example.
-Other times, people upload or [link to]() files that could be tables but don't specify that they are tables.
+Other times, people upload or link to files that could be tables but don't specify that they are tables; those are called "external links".
+Read more on dataset types [here](/!/open-by-default#types-of-visualizations-on-socrata-portals).

 Data formats are represented in two fields, `format` and `distribution`. `distribution`{#distribution}
 seems to contain all of the different available formats.
 If the data are imported as tabular data, it contains CSV, JSON, XML, &c., all served from the Socrata site.
-And if the data are external links, it will contain a few external links, still specifying the file types.
+And if the data are external links, the file will contain a few external links, still specifying the file types.
 The `format` field contains one of the formats that are specified in the `distribution` field.
 I think it's just the first of the formats.
 For the present analysis, I'm using the `format` field.

+Recall that the present dataset of datasets counts federated datasets multiple times.
+The following plot shows the file types of the deduplicated dataset dataset, across all portals.

 (image of counts across portal)

-And here are some of the main types by portal.
+And here are some of the main types by portal (counting federated datasets in all of their portals).

 ```r